 Debt brings the future into the present.
 It allows a person, household, business, or government to use resources now in exchange for obligation later.
 Debt can build: a home, education, tools, enterprise, medical care, or survival through crisis.
 Debt can also bind: interest, stress, dependence, lost freedom, delayed repair, and burden transferred to others.

 The common failure is to treat debt as either sin or strategy without limit.
 Some fear all debt and therefore miss responsible opportunities.
 Others normalize debt for appetite, status, or speculation while ignoring fragility.
-Businesses use leverage to magnify returns and leave workers exposed when failure comes.
+Businesses borrow against future capacity to magnify returns and leave workers exposed when failure comes.
 Governments borrow for present comfort and send the invoice to future citizens.
 Both fear and recklessness can deform stewardship.

 The Stewardship standard is this: use debt only where the purpose, terms, risks, repayment, and affected people can be defended honestly.